David Berlo’s SMCR Model of Communication Examples & Explanation

 In this scenario, the clients are receivers of the information.

-• Communication Skills: The customers and sales team must have good listening and little knowledge about the product.
+• Communication Skills: The customers and sales team must have strong listening skills and minimal product knowledge.

 • Attitude: It indicates the customer’s willingness to buy the new products.
 It might be positive or negative towards the new television.
 It is also relevant to psychological noise in communication.